 Nankabirwa, V, Tylleskar, T., Tumwine, J., et al 2010.
 Maternal education is associated with vaccination status of infants less than 6 months in Eastern Uganda: a cohort study.
 BMC Pediatrics.
 10:92.

-Key Evidence: Children born to mothers in Southwest Nigeria who had no formal education were four times more likely to be unvaccinated or partially vaccinated than those born to mothers who completed primary school, and were six time more likely to be partially or unvaccinated than children whose mothers completed a post-secondary education.
+Key Evidence: Children born to mothers in Southwest Nigeria who had no formal education were four times more likely to be unvaccinated or partially vaccinated than those born to mothers who completed primary school and were six times more likely to be partially vaccinated or unvaccinated than children whose mothers completed a post-secondary education.

 Ijarotimi KT, Fatiregun AA, Adebiyi OA et al 2018.
 Urban-rural differences in immunization status and associated demographic factors among children 12-59 months in a southwestern state, Nigeria.
 PLoS One.
 13(11).